 “…goes into everything from pastries to cupcakes, lending a smooth, creamy and almost vanilla pudding flavor.”

 There was a bakery not too far from the house I grew up in.
 It was a tiny, little old-school bakery with a charming elderly italian woman that could barely speak English.
 For at least ten years, we smiled at each other, I pointed to what I wanted and she put it in a bag.
 I consider it the best relationship I had with a woman until I met Angie.
 I will never, ever, never, get over their raspberry filled doughnuts, which had the most amazing real raspberry filling (seeds and all) tucked into a perfectly fried doughnut.
 What little money didn’t go into the video games at the local 7-Eleven, went into the pastries of Vitale’s Bakery.
 But their doughnuts weren’t my only love affair.
 They served an equally perfect cannoli, filled with a whipped bavarian cream that I’d scoop out on to my fingers and eat before finishing off what was left.
 This Bavarian Cream filling is my ode to those memories.
-Traditional (or should I say “real”) Bavarian Cream doesn’t include the whipped cream and there are many that do not use gelatin (which is an animal product for you vegans), but this one is my personal favorite and the one that most reminds me of a bakery that was a part of my childhood.
 It was used in our recent crepe cake and goes into everything from pastries to cupcakes, lending a smooth, creamy and almost vanilla pudding flavor.

 Yields: About 2 Cups.
 Time: 15 minutes